Queen bee syndrome: Social categorization

 Social categorization, or self-categorization theory, is a psychological theory closely related to the processes of social perception wherein a person groups themselves and others into categories based on shared characteristics.
-This theory is thought to be ingrained since infancy and affects the way people perceive others– as part of a broader social grouping rather than as individuals.
+This theory is thought to be ingrained since infancy and affects the way people perceive others — as part of a broader social grouping rather than as individuals.
 By way of social categorization, a subconscious process for the most part, individuals are assigned pre-designated traits as part of their larger group or category.
-For women in the workplace, social categorization works to their disadvantage as they are assigned stereotypically feminine traits such as being agreeable, helpful, sympathetic, and kind– and therefore perceived as less capable in leadership roles.
+For women in the workplace, social categorization works to their disadvantage as they are assigned stereotypically feminine traits such as being agreeable, helpful, sympathetic, and kind — and therefore perceived as less capable in leadership roles.
 When high-achieving women present themselves as anything less than those designated traits, they are often labeled as "bitches" or more specifically, "queen bees".
-Men are seen as great leaders for being ambitious and assertive, whereas women are often viewed as “unfeminine”, “bossy” or “bitchy” for exhibiting those same traits.
+Men are seen as great leaders for being ambitious and assertive, whereas women are often viewed as "unfeminine", "bossy" or "bitchy" for exhibiting those same traits.

-While Hillary Clinton won the popular vote of the 2016 U.S presidential election, her gender still proved to be a matter of hesitation among the American people.
-During the campaign, a 20-year-old clerk said in reference to the candidates, “With a man, you look for leadership and guidance.
-With a woman, you look for companionship and nurturing.
-A motherly role.”
-Clinton’s competence as a candidate was ignored in favour of a gendered perception of her as part of a larger group; women.

 In-group bias

 In the professional sector, an in-group is a (typically exclusive) network of people from any given workplace who participate in informal get-togethers or events outside of work.
 It is at these informal get-togethers where colleagues get to know one another on a personal level and industry knowledge or workplace gossip is often shared.
 Beyond that, being a part of an in-group can lead to career advantages down the road.
-More often than not, it seems women and people of colour are scarcely included in these exclusive groups due to affinity bias– the tendency to favour those similar to us– exhibited by their male superiors.
+More often than not, it seems women and people of colour are scarcely included in these exclusive groups due to affinity bias — the tendency to favour those similar to us — exhibited by their male superiors.
 In social psychology, there is another term, similarity attraction, which may contribute to why high-level male executives tend to promote men over equally-qualified women.
-With fewer spots left at the top for women and a harder climb to get there, queen bee syndrome remains as a fighting-mechanism for ambitious females.
+With fewer spots left at the top for women and a harder climb to get there, queen bee syndrome remains as a fighting-mechanism for ambitious women.